 results: You can use a measure of the time for the first 10 meters or yards from a stationary start as a score for acceleration, and the time to run between 30-60 meters for a flying sprint speed, or maximum running speed.
 This score can also be presented as a running velocity (distance / time).
 For sprint tests conducted over 100 meters or yards or so, comparing the time for the final 40 compared to the first 40 can be used as a speed endurance score.

-- sprint speed to first base for baseball players, and 3/4 court for basketball players.
+- Sport specific sprint tests: sprint speed to first base for baseball players, 3/4 court for basketball players, and 17.68m cricket sprint test.

 - warming up for sprint testing